- What is the value of Australia's Resource Industry?+

 - What is the resource industry's wealth creation?+

-The resource industry has been responsible for a huge level of wealth creation and transfer over the past decade.
+The resource industry has been responsible for a huge level of wealth creation and transfer for well over the past decade.

-According the Australian Bureau of Statistics, the resource industry is the highest paying industry in Australia on average, with full-time workers receiving an average $2,597.30 per week (excluding overtime and bonuses).
-That’s more than $135,000 per year.
+According the Australian Bureau of Statistics, the resource industry is the highest paying industry in Australia on average, with full-time workers receiving an average $2,573.0 per week (excluding overtime and bonuses).
+That’s almost $134,000 per year.

 - What's happening with women in the resource industry workforce?+

-According to the Australian Bureau of Statistics (August 2016), women represent 15% of the direct resources workforce.
-This compares to around 46% of the total Australian workforce.
+According to the Australian Bureau of Statistics (November 2019), women represent 16.2% of the direct resources workforce.

 This is an area the industry is working hard to improve.